auth0/docs/articles/monitoring/track-signups-enrich-user-profile-generate-leads.md

 ---
-title: Track Signups, Enrich User Profiles, and Generate New Leads
+title: Track New Leads in Salesforce with FullContact-Enriched User Profiles, and Send Auth0 Events to MixPanel
-description: How to track your signups, enrich your user profiles with the information you've gathered, and generate new leads.
+description: How to track your sign-ups in MixPanel, enrich your user profiles with public information gathered from FullContact, and generate new sales leads.
 topics:
   - monitoring
   - marketing